qiboteam/qibolab/doc/source/developer-guides/general.rst

 where ``<platform_name>`` is the name of the yaml file and ``<path_to_runcard>`` is its path.

-It follows an example of a yaml file with a brief explanation:
+Here is an example of a yaml file with a brief explanation:

 .. code-block:: yaml